developmentseed/osm-teams/README.md

 docker-compose up
 ```

+⚠️ In development, you can use `docker-compose -f docker-compose.dev.yml` for hot module reloading while you make modifications to the code.

 This will start hydra where the token issuer is at `http://localhost:4444` and the admin interface is at `http://localhost:4445`.
 This also sets up the consent and login interface at `http://localhost:8989` (where we will create a first-party oauth app)

 ### Setting up the first party app